 You could say that it was quite a coincidence that Watchmen fans were treated to two new projects, in the form of a comic book series and a TV show, in the same year.
 That both concluded within 48 hours of each other in December is a thermodynamic miracle, especially as the schedule for the former was so erratic and inconsistent, with many delays between issues.
 For this reason, it’s hard not to compare them, even though it could be argued that it’s trivial, as they’re such different animals.
 However, when it comes to a property as respected and revered as Watchmen, all bets are off.
 Also, if co-creator Dave Gibbons is doing it, then it’d be rude not to…but more on his comments later.

 For me personally, who eagerly awaited both and has read/listened to as much coverage as possible about them, they became an interesting paragon of their respective mediums.
 But which was more successful?
 Watchmen is perhaps the property with the hardest legacy to try and live up to.
 It’s immensely deep, intricate and layered story is equal parts creative as it is genius.
-Geoff Johns is at the helm of the 12 issue comic book series titled Doomsday Clock and Damon Lindelof is the showrunner of the self-titled TV show.
+Geoff Johns is at the helm of the 12-issue comic book series titled Doomsday Clock and Damon Lindelof is the showrunner of the self-titled TV show.

 Johns was the best equivalent of Marvel’s Kevin Feige over at DC at one point and I believe that was what they wanted him to be when he was their Chief Creative Officer.
-However, it seems that after the poor performances of multiple DC movies and the failure at creating their own extended universe, he stepped down to form his own production company that now makes questionable CW shows.
+However, it seems that after the poor performances of multiple DC movies and the failure at creating their own cinematic universe, he stepped down to form his own production company that now makes questionable CW shows.
 However, he made his name writing for comics and is still one of their most high-profile names.

 Lindelof, despite having being behind a whole other show since, is still synonymous with and mainly known for Lost.
 You know, the show that had some tantalising ideas but went on for way too long and is the butt of every joke about a lack of payoff.
 However, his last show The Leftovers was a big improvement.
 The first season was a near-enough perfect series of TV and although the following two seasons weren’t of the same high standard, the show as a whole was a success.